| |

 Why Make Your Own Granola?

-• Cereals and specifically oat-based products tend to test very high for containing significant levels of glyphosate, a chemical known to cause cancer.
+• Cereals, specifically oat-based products, tend to test very high for containing significant levels of glyphosate (a chemical known to cause cancer).
 Glyphosate, found in the weed killer Roundup, is sprayed directly on oats before harvest causing them to end up in many oat-based products.
 You can read more in this article.

-• Most cereals contain a laundry list of ingredients, many unnatural with added sugars and certainly not contributing to health.
+• Most store-bought granola and cereals contain a laundry list of ingredients, many unnatural with added sugar.
+Making homemade granola is a great way to reduce added sugars or other unwanted ingredients.

-• The price point, especially amongst the “better quality” cereal or granola products is generally significantly more than I want to spend.
+• The price point, especially amongst the “better quality” cereal or granola products, can be expensive.
+Making your own is friendly on the budget!

 With all of these reasons to avoid purchasing cereals or granola from the store, why make your own?